 Ben has over three years experience of being a product specialist with medical companies.
 Previously Ben has also ridden as a professional cyclist with top UK professional teams.
 He received a Bachelor's Degree in Sports and Exercise Science from Cardiff Metropolitan University.

-Katrin comes from a management consulting background, having preciously worked at Simon-Kucher Partners for five years, where she became a Director in the Life Sciences division.
-Katrin holds an MBA from London Business School.
+Katrin holds an MBA from London Business School and comes from a management consulting background.
+Having previously worked at Simon-Kucher Partners for five years, Katrin became a Director in the Life Sciences division.

 Amir has spent seven years working for the Said Business School at the University of Oxford, managing the IT infrastructure, networks, email and web systems and took part in large-scale in upgrade projects, as well as carrying out DevOps and Web Application Development roles.